Formative years

 Enrichment

-Sequoyah’s After-School Enrichment program provides students with focused, small-group opportunities to follow their interests and build their skills in areas beyond those studied during the school day.
+Sequoyah’s fee-based after-school Enrichment program provides students with focused, small-group opportunities to follow their interests and build their skills in areas beyond those studied during the school day.
 It’s an exciting program with a variety of subjects offered by a variety of instructors – from Sequoyah teachers and parents to local community members – all passionate about working with kids.
 Classes have included chess, woodworking, music, yoga, movie-making, and debate.
 Because many of these classes are open to a range of ages, students get the opportunity to engage with students from other classrooms in a directed learning environment, allowing them to lead and collaborate, demonstrate and learn, expand their learning circles, and make new friends.
 Classes are offered in three 8- to 10-week sessions through the school year.